 13. I move at my own pace.

 I am extremely punctual.
 I can’t stand being late or waiting for others who don’t value time as I do.
-Now, I wait for no one.
+After my divorce, I wait for no one.

 14. I can fall in love again.